Here’s a troubling thought you need to consider: you’re probably turning many potential buyers away from your website.

 Furthermore, suffering through litigation for non-compliance can cost between $1,000 and $20,000 in legal fees.
 Without a doubt, these are costs that can kill your small business.

 Considering that accessiBe offers automatic accessibility, the pricing is on the low side.
-Fortunately, you can go for a 7-day trial to test-run accessiBe on your website.
+Fortunately, you can go for a 7-day trial to test-run accessiBe on your website which is enough time to decide whether you’re happy with the results, as your accessibility options will go live within 48 hours, giving you 5 more days to make a decision whether it’s the right solution for your website.

 Even for a great solution, you can have issues.
 In light of this, accessiBe offers customer support through: